First Aid Kit

 • Thermometer and antiseptic solution;

-• Over-the-counter pain relievers and anti-inflammatory medications, such as acetaminophen and ibuprofen;
+• Over-the-counter pain relievers and anti-inflammatories, such as paracetamol and ibuprofen;

 • Ointments for burns and insect bites;